How is Blockchain Being Applied to Cybersecurity Right Now?

 Not Everyone’s in Agreement

-Of course, the debate about blockchain and its suitability as a technology rages throughout the cybersecurity industry as well.
+Of course, the debate about blockchain and cybersecurity, and their suitability as a technology rages throughout the cybersecurity industry as well.
 Despite the growing number of use cases and gathering momentum for blockchain, not everyone’s in agreement about its potential.

 CEO of Gunner Technology Cody Swann says, “We’ve been inundated with requests for blockchain apps from entrepreneurs.
 Unfortunately, none of these products have made it past alpha on the blockchain.
 Why?
 Because in the vast majority of the cases, the blockchain is an inferior choice to most technologies.”